oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/faq.md

 ---
 ### Q. How can I reduce Geth storage consumption?
+#### 1. Switch from an Archive Node to a Full Node
 First, if you are running an archive node, consider switching to a full node.
-By doing so, your storage usage will drop to roughly **one-third** of the current size.
+By doing so, your storage usage will drop to roughly **one-fourth** of the current size.
 An archive node stores all historical state data since the genesis block, whereas a full node keeps only the genesis state and the latest state.

 Archive nodes are primarily required for RPC service providers or block explorers.
 For most operators, including validators, switching to a full node has no drawbacks.

-#### Steps to switch to a full node
+**Steps to switch to a full node**
 1. Prune old states.
 This process may take several hours, so please be patient.
 If possible, take a snapshot or backup before starting.
 ```sh
 sudo -u geth geth snapshot prune-state --datadir [your datadir, usually $HOME/.ethereum]